locationtech/geomesa/docs/user/spark/jupyter.rst

 Vegas for Data Plotting
 -----------------------

 The `Vegas`_ library may be used with GeoMesa, Spark, and Toree in Jupyter to plot quantitative data.
-The ``geomesa-jupyter-vegas`` module builds a shaded JAR called, containing all of the dependencies needed to run Vegas in Jupyter+Toree.
+The ``geomesa-jupyter-vegas`` module builds a shaded JAR containing all of the dependencies needed to run Vegas in Jupyter+Toree.
 This module must be built from source, using the ``vegas`` profile:

 .. code-block:: bash